-References – Supporting literature and resources which may be assigned as readings for pre-service and in-service learners and most align with the introduction of evidence-based practices for adult learners
+References – Supporting literature and resources which may be assigned as readings for pre-service and in-service learners and most align with the introduction of evidence-based practice for adult learners.

 Ackerman, D.J., & Coley, R.J.
 (2012).
 State pre-K assessment policies: Issues and status.
 Policy information report.
 Educational Testing Service https://www.ets.org/Media/Research/pdf/PIC-PRE-K.pdf

 Adrihan, S.A., Winchell, B.N., & Greene, S.J., Transforming early intervention screening, evaluation, assessment, and collaboration practices: Eligibility for children impacted by trauma.
 Topics in Early Childhood Special Education, 38(3), 174-184.